KIRAN-KUMAR-K3/AdminRecon/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE]([LICENSE](https://github.com/KIRAN-KUMAR-K3/AdminRecon?tab=MIT-1-ov-file#) file for details.

 ## 👤 Author